Understanding Objective-C by transpiling it to C++

 shared cache of your system libraries.
 Assuming your extracted

-cache is located at $HOME/dyld-cache-arm64e
+cache is located at $HOME/dyld-cache-arm64e, you

-can confirm objective-c_autoreleasePoolPush
+can confirm objective-c_autoreleasePoolPush and

-are globally exposed
+objective-c_autoreleasePoolPop are globally exposed

-symbols of libobjc.A.dylib
+symbols of libobjc.A.dylib using

 $ nm -g $HOME/dyld-cache-arm64e/usr/lib/libobjc.A.dylib | grep objc_autorelease